 On most of today's superyachts there are at least three operational modes for the sail handling equipment.
 Many yachts use joysticks, buttons, or wireless remote boxes for their normal operational modes.
-If any of these fail, the trained crew can often access the specific valve block or electrical junction box to manipulate the equipment despite its failure in fully automatic/ remote mode.
+If any of these fail, the trained crew can often access the specific valve block or electrical junction box to manipulate the equipment despite its failure in fully automatic/remote mode.
 Furthermore, if neither the primary nor back-up system is functional, the trained crew can utilize redundant equipment to devise an emergency or manual method to achieve the continued safe operation of the equipment in question.
 It must be stressed that the development of the breakdown manual requires time and commitment long before these secondary/manual systems would ever be considered as an option in a regatta.
-The permanent crew must fully understand the design of the sailing system, the location of all the peripheral control options and what safety features are by-passed when the peripheral control option is_used.
+The permanent crew must fully understand the design of the sailing system, the location of all the peripheral control option is used.
 In addition, key members of the race crew must be trained in the location, use and limitations of these options.